ulises-jeremias/dotfiles/README.md

 │   ├── bin/                # binaries to be installed in Arch Linux based distros │   ├── deps.sh             # Arch Linux specific dependencies
-│   └── install-pkgs.sh     # Arch Linux specific script to install packages from the AUR and the official repos ├── common                  # common files (used by dots when installing in any OS) │   ├── bin/                # common binaries to be installed in any OS │   ├── config/             # common config files to be installed in any OS
+│   └── install-pkgs.sh     # Arch Linux specific script to install packages from the AUR and the official repos ├── bin/                    # Useful binaries
+│   └── play                # script to run the testing environments ├── common                  # common files (used by dots when installing in any OS) │   ├── bin/                # common binaries to be installed in any OS │   ├── config/             # common config files to be installed in any OS